Client loyalty

 Our 1,500-investor study1 found an enduring bond between a human advisor and their clients.
 The connection is so highly desired that 93% of clients with a human advisor would maintain their relationship with a human advisor even if they were forced to sever ties with their existing advisor.

 That's not the case with robo-advised clients.
 In fact, they are overwhelmingly willing to consider a human advisor in their future relationships.
 Most of their sentiment stems from the qualitative values traditional advisors bring to the table.
-Human advisors are much better at building a strong emotional connection with their clients, which in turn fosters loyalty.
+Human advisors are much better at building a strong emotional connection with their clients, fostering loyalty.
 Additionally, clients find human advisors better equipped to handle growing financial complexity as clients age.

 Putting it into practice